-Provides backward compatibility for UDFs that were developed using older database releases to write trace output into a temporary trace table.
+Provides backward compatibility for UDFs that were developed using older releases of Teradata Database to write trace output into a temporary trace table.

 To write trace output into a temporary trace table from an external routine, use FNC_Trace_Write_DL instead.